Quickly exit this site by pressing the Escape key Leave this site

 Heddlu Dyfed-Powys Police welcome applications from individuals from all walks of life and backgrounds regardless of their age, sex, disability, race, religion/faith, sexual orientation, gender reassignment, marriage/civil partnership and pregnancy/maternity.

-Alternatively, you contact the Force Citizens in Policing Co-ordinator by emailing [email protected] or call 01267 226463.
+If you require any further details, please contact the force Citizens in Policing Co-ordinator by email on [email protected]